danwentworthart/glycam-molstar-custom-viewers/README.txt

 - If the commands fail, check to see if that file was edited.
 - The "scripts" field in package.json lists what you can build.

-Watch has not been working correctly, so the current workflow is:
+Watch script has not been working correctly, so the current workflow is:

 1. Make edits in the src dir as shown above
 2. (Optional: only if you need to be cache-busting) Update the version number in package.json when you are ready to test in the website.